 - Integrative Communication

-- Communication is a fundamental skill for all professionals because it enables them to convey ideas through oral, written, and multimedia formats.
-Students must develop the ability to clearly explain technical information to diverse audiences that include law enforcement, judges and juries, and civilians.
-Forensic scientists often work in teams, which makes communication and collaborative skills vital.
+Communication is a fundamental skill for many professionals because it enables them to convey ideas through oral, written, and multimedia formats.
+Students must develop the ability to clearly explain technical information to diverse audiences that include law enforcement officers, judges, and juries.

 - Ethical Leadership